 You can find an excellent array of accommodation options.
 The CBD is perfect for backpackers, and you can find lots of budget accommodation.
 Alternatively, you can find medium to high-end hotels too.

-Stay in Cairns CBD if you want a central location; you love shopping and nightlife; you don’t mind a lot of people around you;
+Stay in Cairns CBD if you are first-timers; you want a central location; you love shopping and nightlife; you don’t mind a lot of people around you;

-Pullman Reef Hotel Casino This 5-star hotel offers Cairns Wildlife Dome, with koalas, wallabies, and crocodiles, a casino, 4 bars with live music, a rooftop swimming pool, spa pool, and sauna.
+luxury ($$$): Pullman Reef Hotel Casino, 5-star hotel, featuring Cairns Wildlife Dome, with koalas, wallabies, and crocodiles, as well as a casino, 4 bars with live music, a rooftop swimming pool.
 It’s within walking distance from Cairns Convention Centre, Martin College, Reef and Rainforest Research Centre, and Cairns Family Court.

-Southern Cross Atrium Apartments is conveniently located in central Cairns, this property offers access to 3 tropical landscaped pools and a fitness center with a sauna.
+mid-range ($$): Southern Cross Atrium Apartments, 4-star accommodation, conveniently located in central Cairns, offering access to 3 tropical landscaped pools and a fitness center with a sauna.
 There is also an on-site cafe, open for breakfast only, and a tour desk.
-Within a short stroll from the restaurants and bars on the Cairns Esplanade, the railway station, Cairns Central Shopping Complex, Cairns Convention Centre.
-Don’t miss out on restaurants like Ochre Restaurant, Barnacle Bill’s Seafood Inn, Golden Boat Chinese Restaurant, and Waterbar & Grill Steakhouse.

 If you want to stay in a spot that’s very close to the CBD, but a bit quieter then you will love Parramatta Park.
 Parramatta Park is home to Cairns Showground, Little Barlow Park, West Barlow Park, Parramatta Park, and Barlow Park.